EskimoBear/dote-spec/README.md

 eson
 ===

-eson (extensible single object notation), is a JSON based notation designed for declarative programming. eson and it's parsers are used as the base notation for simple JSON preprocessing or for developing declarative DSLs.
+eson (extensible single object notation), is a JSON based notation designed for declarative programming. eson and it's parsers are used as the base notation for simple JSON preprocessing and declarative DSLs.

 #Syntax
 eson documents are valid JSON documents and conform to the [JSON format](http://json.org/).